-The staffing committee will create Terms of reference for the sub-committee that clearly explain the role and responsibilities for the grievance hearing to include:
+The Staffing Committee will create Terms of reference for the panel that clearly explain the role and responsibilities for the grievance hearing to include:

 - What the hearing is required to examine.

 - Whether a recommendation is required.

 - How their findings should be presented.

 - Who the findings should be reported to and who to contact for further direction if unexpected issues arise or advice is needed.